TREASURIES-Yields rise as central bank efforts to calm markets take hold

 U.S. 30-year dollar swap spread

-(Reporting by Herbert Lash, additional reporting by Ankur Banerjee in Singapore and Georgina Lee in Hong Kong; Editing by Simon Cameron-Moore and Chizu Nomiyama)
+(Reporting by Herbert Lash, additional reporting by Ankur Banerjee in Singapore, Georgina Lee in Hong Kong and Karen Brettell in New York; Editing by Simon Cameron-Moore, Chizu Nomiyama and Richard Chang)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))